 - Henry was born in May 1268, and daughter Eleanor in June 1269.

 - They went on Crusade in 1270-1272.
 He left the three children in the care of his uncle Richard of Cornwall.
 They left England in Aug 1270.

 - Her activities at Acre were not well recorded.
 Joan was born there, and so was another (first) daughter, who did not survive.

 - Edward was almost assassinated at Acre on 17 June 1272.
 A Muslim messenger won the trust of the royal entourage, which let him in to see Edward.
-The messenger took out a knight and caught lord Edward on the arm.
+The messenger took out a knife (or dagger) and caught lord Edward on the arm.
 It was poisoned.
 But Edward was tall and strong, and he fought off and subdued the assassin.
 The wound had to be removed.
 Eleanor was led away weeping and lamenting.
 Legend says, inaccurately, that she sucked out the poison.

 - On their return from the Holy Land in the third week of Sep 1272, they travelled through Italy, and their progress caused a stir.

 - His father Henry III died 16 Nov 1272, so Edward was now king, though not yet crowned.